chiraggmodi/tautala-gutenberg-testimonials-slider/readme.txt

 == Screenshots ==

-1. Adding the tumbili block to the editor and adjusting the settings.
+1. Adding the tautala block to the editor and adjusting the settings.

 == Changelog ==